 There is no conclusive evidence showing that moderate consumption of caffeine is harmful.
 In fact, many studies point to the many health benefits of the caffeine found in tea, which has a different effect on the body than the caffeine in coffee.

-If you're worried about the caffeine found in our black, green and white teas, you might be interested to read more about how, for most people, the caffeine in tea doesn't affect them as negatively as the caffeine in coffee.
-This is because tea contains an amino acid called l-theanine, which supports a calm and focused state, helping to counteract any of the "jitters" or crashes you might associate with caffeine, especially if you are a coffee drinker.
+If you're worried about the caffeine content in our black, green and white teas, you might be interested to know that tea contains an amino acid called l-theanine, which supports a calm and focused state, helping to counteract any of the "jitters" or crashes you might associate with caffeine, especially if you are a coffee drinker.

-Caffeine in tea is also bound to catechins to form a larger molecule that takes more time for your body to break down and digest, therefore creating a time-released effect of caffeine that's unique to tea.
-Unless you have a medical reason for avoiding caffeine, we suggest you try starting your day with just one cup of black or Oolong tea and seeing how you feel -- especially if you're trying to work on your gut health.
+Unless you have a medical reason for avoiding caffeine, we suggest you starting your day with just one cup of black or Oolong tea and seeing how you feel.